precice/precice.github.io/pages/docs/dev-docs/dev-testing.md

 Some important options for `./testprecice` are:

 - `--list_content` to show all tests and test suites as a tree
+- `--list_units` to list the full names of all tests
 - `--report_level` or `-r` with options `confirm|short|detailed|no`
 - `--run_test` or `-t` with a unit test filter.
 - `--[no_]color_output` or `-x[bool]` to enable or disable colored output.